 Funders

-DESCENT was made possible, in part, by the New England Foundation for the Arts’ National Dance Project, with lead funding from the Doris Duke Charitable Foundation and the Mellon Foundation; General Operating support was made possible by the New England Foundation for the Arts’ National Dance Project with funding from the Doris Duke Charitable Foundation; Production residency funded by New England Foundation for the Arts’ National Dance Project, with funding from the Andrew W. Mellon Foundation; The MAP Fund, supported by the Doris Duke Charitable Foundation and the Andrew W. Mellon Foundation; Dance/NYC’s Disability.
+DESCENT was made possible, in part, by the New England Foundation for the Arts’ National Dance Project; the MAP Fund; Dance/NYC’s Disability.
 Dance.
-Artistry Fund, made possible by the Ford Foundation with additional support provided by the Mertz Gilmore Foundation; and the Maggie Allesee National Center for Choreography at Florida State University.
-Kinetic Light researched, developed and honed DESCENT with financial, administrative and residency support from the Dance in Process program at Gibney Dance with funds provided by the Mellon Foundation.
-DESCENT was also supported by Dancers’ Group’s CA$H grant program, the Awesome Foundation, Puffin Foundation West, Ltd., and the Yip Harburg Foundation.
+Artistry Fund; and the Maggie Allesee National Center for Choreography at Florida State University.
+Kinetic Light researched, developed and honed DESCENT with financial, administrative and residency support from the Dance in Process program at Gibney Dance.
+DESCENT was also supported by Dancers’ Group’s CASH grant program, the Awesome Foundation, Puffin Foundation West, Ltd., and the Yip Harburg Foundation.